 Being a full-time Primary School teacher, I know exactly how to challenge and engage Primary School children’s reading.
 It has also been a long-time ambition of mine to write a children’s book.
 I always knew that I wanted to write a book which children would enjoy, but also feel challenged by.
 I also knew, through my teaching experience that one of the things children need most throughout their reading is exposure to different and challenging vocabulary.

 Raid of the Ratskull Rodents is a book full of different and challenging vocabulary, but rather than let readers be baffled by this, I have highlighted certain vocabulary in bold, then provided definitions in footnotes at the bottom of the page.
-I hope this will truly be a feature that young readers will appreciate.
+I hope this will be a feature that young readers will really appreciate.